Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/date/date.rst

 Date
 ====

-Input date/time field.
+Date/time input field.
 This attribute contains a timezone independent data and stored it as a string in ISO format, ex.: ``2007-12-03T10:15:30``.

 Attribute options